Environmental Knowledge of Native Peoples Focus Area

-Traditional Environmental Knowledge of Native Peoples (also called Traditional Ecological Knowledge or Indigenous Knowledge) refers to, "The evolving knowledge acquired by indigenous and local peoples over hundreds or thousands of years through direct contact with the environment.
+Environmental Knowledge of Native Peoples (also called Traditional Ecological Knowledge or TEK) refers to, "The evolving knowledge acquired by indigenous and local peoples over hundreds or thousands of years through direct contact with the environment.
 This knowledge is specific to a location and includes the relationships between plants, animals, natural phenomena, landscapes....
-It encompasses the world view of indigenous people which includes ecology, spirituality, human and animal relationships, and more."
+It encompasses the world view of indigenous people."
 (US Fish and Wildlife Service, 2013)

 Courses within Environmental Studies

-Offered Autumn and Spring.
+ENST 410 Traditional Environmental Knowledge of Native Peoples: Offered Spring, every other year.
 An examination of environmental knowledge of Native Americans and their relationship with nature to provide a foundation for understanding contemporary environmental issues within Native American communities.
-The course explores how Native peoples found meaning within nature and how nature helped shape their reality.
+The course explores how Native peoples found meaning within nature, ethical and religious ideas about nature and how nature helped shape their reality.

 ENST 510 Environmental Issues of Native American Communities: Offered Spring.
 This course is a graduate readings course that will provide a historical overview of federal attitudes and policies toward Native Americans in North America and the environmental issues engendered from these policies, focusing on specific topics: pre-contact America, land ownership and stewardship, water rights, and natural resource development.

 ENST 396/ENST 590 Supervised Internship: Native Plant Stewardship and Ethnobotany: Offered Fall & Spring.
 Interns will work on campus learning about Native plants, ethnobotany, invasive species, landscaping and restoring natural areas, in collaboration with UM's Manager of Natural Areas, Marilyn Marler.
 Students will meet once a week with instructors, plus work 6 hours per week on a project on campus.